 Growth faltering and supplements needed

 Baby C’s weight had been faltering for four months.
-Although still bright and alert, baby C would be very small and health care workers would be concerned.
-Baby C might breastfeed constantly but without ‘driving’ his mother’s milk supply—which would be very low after four months of poor feeding.
+Although they might still be bright and alert, baby C would be very small and health care workers would be concerned.
+Baby C might breastfeed constantly but without “driving” his mother’s milk supply—which would be very low after four months of poor feeding.
 Donor milk or supplemental formula would be needed here to provide immediate calories while work began on building mother’s milk supply.
 A very underweight baby might initially bring back some of the top ups as his stomach would be used to small volumes.
-Within a day or so these babies often respond with a voracious appetite and might gain as much as 100g – 120g per day for the first few days, and continue with good catch-up gain—until baby reaches the weight they should have been.
+Within a day or so these babies often respond with a voracious appetite and might gain as much as 100g-120g per day for the first few days, and continue with good catch-up gain—until baby reaches the weight they should have been.

 Weight loss, hospital admission